mlpack/ensmallen/doc/optimizers.md

 `HorizonSize()`, `ImpTolerance()`,`ExploitationFactor()`, and
 `ExplorationFactor()`.

 At present, only the local-best variant of PSO is present in ensmallen.
-The optimizer may be initialized using the class type `LBestPSO`.
+The optimizer may be initialized using the class type `LBestPSO`, which is an alias for `PSOType<LBestUpdate, DefaultInit>`.

 #### Examples: